mparno/fenics-web/source/styleguides.rst

         Figure out how to present this in a better way

-and ask on the fenics@lists.launchpad.net mailing list, so we can resolve the issue as quickly as possible to keep the documentation in good shape.
+and ask on the fenics@lists.launchpad.net mailing list in order for the issue to be resolved as quickly as possible.
+This helps keeping the documentation in good shape.

 .. _styleguides_sphinx_documenting_interface: